named-data/ndn-tools/tools/chunks/README.md

 If a version component is present at the end of the user-specified NDN name, the provided version number will be used, without any version discovery process.
 Otherwise, discovery Interest(s) will be sent out to fetch metadata of the solicited content from which the Data version will be resolved.
-For more information about the packet format and naming convention of Interest and Data packets of version discovery in ndncatchunks, please refer to:
+For more information about the packet format and naming conventions of Interest and Data packets used for version discovery in ndncatchunks, please refer to:
 [Realtime Data Retrieval (RDR) protocol wiki page](https://redmine.named-data.net/projects/ndn-tlv/wiki/RDR)

 ## Interest pipeline types in ndncatchunks